joshthecomposer/dojo_algo_practice/README.md

 # Coding Dojo Algorithm Core Assignments
 This repository contains all the JS files for each coding assignment
 ### Contents:
-* Arrays To Do 1
+* Arrays To Do 1 CORE Assignment
-* Strings To Do 1
+* Strings To Do 1 CORE Assignment
+* Fronts CORE Assignment